smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 #### Option 2: OEM assigned ID

-In this option, instead of saying a module is located in a grid, an OEM assigns an ID to each module.
+In this option, instead of saying a module is located in a grid, an OEM assigns an ID to each module （Basically, only `moduleId` in `ModuleInfo` is used, all optional parameters are not used).
 The ID may be a UUID that does not have any meaning that can be understood by a user or an app.
 The ID may be a meaningful ID for the module, for example, a seat number assigned by the OEM or anything meaningful that can allow a normal user/driver/passenger to associate the ID to the module with just common sense.

 OEM module ID + module type together identify the module and potentially UUID alone identifies the module.
 Once implemented, there would be no additional SDL work when new modules are added for an existing module type.